felias-fogg/dw-link/docs/manual.md

 ![V2-prototype](pics/dw-probe-V2.jpg)

 The Eagle design files of the Version 2.0 board are in the [pcb](../pcb/) directory, and the order for the first batch of 3 PCBs has been made.
-I will update you!

 Before you start debugging with the new probe, you have to set two jumpers.
 In addition, there are two places for headers labeled **RESET EN** and **DEB**, which both can be left untouched.
 Then you are all set and can start debugging.